 15. Offer the Gift of Forgiveness

 What an awesome gift to give someone this Christmas.
 When we truly forgive someone as Christ forgave us, it’s such a freeing feeling.

-When we finally let go of the weight of carrying around that anger, bitterness, and resentment life becomes so much better for you emotionally and spiritually.
+When we finally let go of the weight of carrying that anger, bitterness, and resentment, life becomes much better for us emotionally and spiritually.